Review of EU Deforestation Regulation: simplification

 What are the major implications for exporting countries?

-The basic implications of the EUDR for non-EU suppliers are not changed by this proposal: suppliers must provide importers with geolocation data of the plots of land where commodities are produced, and information demonstrating that commodities were produced in line with relevant national laws.
+A further delay of 12 months will give non-EU suppliers additional time to prepare for the basic requirements of the EUDR, which are not changed by this proposal.
+Suppliers must provide importers with geolocation data of the plots of land where commodities are produced, and information demonstrating that commodities were produced in line with relevant national laws.
 They must also ensure that this data and information can be passed through the supply chain.

 Non-EU suppliers will not be affected by changes to the obligations on downstream operators.